|How Plasma Boy Got His Name (Short Version)

 I ran for the fire extinguisher, and as I passed through the house (no extinguisher out in the shop!)
 I yelled to my fully-assembled family, "The cars melting down!"
 Running back to the car, I unloaded the contents of the extinguisher into the battery compartment, but the plasma ball refused to quit and kept on plasmizing (Is that a word?).
 It was relentless, and it continued to flare for about two straight minutes.

 Finally, it went super nova, and shrank back to a white dwarf - but then, FLAMES erupted!
 With my family now gathered around the inferno, I exclaimed, "God, now it's on fire!"
-My daughter in her classic teenage sarcasm, looked at me totally seriously and said, "Why, are you an idiot?"
+In her classic teenage sarcasm, my daughter looked at me totally seriously and said, "Why, are you an idiot?"

 Taking instructions from my wife Cheryl, my daughter's close friend Heather dialed up 911 and summoned the fire department.
 I could see thick black clouds of smoke pouring out of the front windows, and the flames were licking the headliner, causing it to drip into the flames and refuel them.
 I doused the fire with the entire contents of a second extinguisher.
 Cheryl arrived with two boxes of baking soda, and I dumped the full contents on the flames, but they bounced right back.
 A garden hose was running water, as containers were filled with water and thrown at the blaze - but it just kept on burning!